dxknight/chronos/README.md

 ## Lap timers

 When a timer is lapped by pressing `l`:
-   * The timer is paused, and the time that had elapsed until the timer was lapped.
+   * The timer is paused and the time that had elapsed until the timer was lapped is appended to the message.
+If the message does not already include a lap number, <1> is inserted in the message.

    * A new timer with the message <n+1> is run continuing on from the one just lapped.

+### Lap example

    For example, a countup timer was set with Time:0 and Message:Lap timer example.